DynamiQ: Accelerating Gradient Synchronization using Compressed Multi-hop All-reduce: Background

 An important property of gradient quantization is being \emph{unbiased}.
 Namely, given a gradient $X \in \mathbb{R}^d$ and its quantized estimate $\widehat X$, we would like to have $\mathbb{E}[\widehat X] = X$.

 Intuitively, unbiasedness is desirable when averaging, as when some values are rounded up and others are rounded down, the errors cancel out in expectation.
-Critically, under mild conditions, unbiased quantization ensures the convergence of the training procedure~\cite{alistarh2017qsgd}.
+Critically, under mild conditions, unbiased quantization ensures training convergence~\cite{alistarh2017qsgd}.

 A fundamental method for unbiased quantization is \emph{stochastic quantization} (SQ).
 In SQ, given a scalar $x\in\mathbb R$ and two \emph{quantization values} $x_\downarrow, x_\uparrow$ where $x \in [x_\downarrow, x_\uparrow]$, we obtain $\mathbb{E}[\widehat x] = x$ by setting